Environmental Science Course Offerings

 ENVS 310 / CHEM 302 Environmental Chemistry

 This course uses the principles of chemistry to understand natural systems and assess human impact on these systems.
 Lecture topics include atmospheric chemistry, the chemistry of natural aqueous systems, data collection and interpretation, and the chemistry of pollutants such as anthropogenic organic compounds and heavy metals.
 The laboratory aspect of the course will focus on analytical techniques commonly used in environmental analysis such as high performance liquid chromatography, gas chromatography, inductively coupled plasma and numerous wet chemical techniques.
 Prerequisite: CHEM 107.

 ENVS 428 Environmental Science Research

 In consultation with the instructor, students design and execute a research project or study in the area of environmental science or environmental chemistry.
-This course is generally taken by environmental science majors in their senior year to fulfill their research requirement.
+This course is generally taken by Environmental Science majors in their senior year.